Roberto888888/Exercises-C-Language/README.md

 - In the case of dbOps, it might be a good idea to work with pointers if sorted is included, to avoid moving a lot of data around.

+### PS
-Should anybody ever use this repository for learning or fun, you're welcome to try and improve the code and send me the improved code :)
+Should anybody ever use this repository for learning or fun, you're welcome to try and improve the code and contact me :)